-Sharon Osbourne Defends Rebel Wilson After Reported Weight Loss Backlash On ‘The Talk’
+Sharon Osbourne Defends Rebel Wilson After Reported Weight Loss Backlash On 'The Talk'

 "The woman wanted to lose weight.
 She feels great.
 She looks great.
 She must be healthier.
 She must be happier and just leave her alone.
 Let her enjoy her achievement because it is a huge achievement.
 It's got nothing to do with her being funny or not.
 She's the same person.
 She has the same soul, the same brain and she will be the Rebel Wilson we all love.
 Don't be so rude.
 Leave people alone," she concluded.

-Sharon shared her own feelings regarding living life in a larger frame on the show after the women spoke of Adele’s body transformation in an episode taped earlier this year.
-The singer debuted the results of her own hard work in early 2020.
+Sharon shared her own experience with being heavier after the women spoke of Adele's body transformation in an episode taped earlier this year.
+The singer debuted the results of her hard work in early 2020.

-Sharon had said on the series as reported by The Daily Mail that her shape was once really, really big but she wasn’t happy.
+Sharon had said, as reported by the Daily Mail, that she was once really, really big and she wasn't happy.
 Sharon explained that on the surface she was okay, but at night in bed was when she felt her worst.

-Sharon faced her own critics after undergoing gastric bypass surgery in 1999 reported The Mirror.
-She said while the procedure helped with losing pounds, Sharon felt like a cheat.
+She faced her own critics after undergoing gastric bypass surgery in 1999, reported The Mirror.
+She said that while the procedure helped with losing pounds, Sharon felt like a cheat.
 She dropped weight because she could not hold down any food.

-The Talk host had the band removed in 2006 and would later find the Atkins diet a better fit for maintaining her goals said The Mirror.
+The Talk host had the band removed in 2006 and would later find the Atkins diet a better fit for maintaining her goals, per The Mirror.

-In the comments section of The Talk video, viewers shared their own remarks regarding Sharon’s statements.
+In the comments section of The Talk video, viewers reacted to Sharon's statements.

 "It's always an unhappy person who will say something negative instead of rejoicing for the person's huge accomplishment.
 Sad but that's life.
 Unhappiness brings jealousy," penned one fan.

-“You can’t win.
+"You can't win.
 Either too big or too small.
 Who cares what other people have to say?
-Someone is always going to be talking,” claimed a second follower.
+Someone is always going to be talking," noted a second follower.

 "I agree with all of you.
 Nobody has the right to speak about your journey, or mine, or anybody else's," wrote a third Instagram user.